openanolis/dragonball-sandbox/crates/dbs-allocator/README.md

 pub fn update(&mut self, key: &Range, data: T) -> Option<T>
 pub fn delete(&mut self, key: &Range) -> Option<T>
 pub fn get(&self, key: &Range) -> Option<NodeState<&T>>
 ```
-With the interval tree developed for VMM, we introduce 2 VMM specified functions - Allocate and Free.
-We could do resource allocation and release with better query and creation performance, safe boundary check and better abstraction APIs.
-We should assign a maximum resource range that the IntervalTree could hold as the root node.
-Then we could use different functions in allocator.
-Allocate with constraint coule be used to allocate a range for specific resource in the interval tree.
-Free could be used to release an allocated range and return the associated resource.
-Update could be used to update an existing entry and return the old value.
-Insert could be used to insert specific resource into some range if we know exact range and resource to put and ensure there is no risk.
-Delete could be used to remove the range from the tree and return the associated data.
-Get could be used to get the data item associated with the range, or return None if no match found.

 ## Usage
 The concept of Interval Tree may seem complicated, but using dbs-allocator to do resource allocation and release is simple and straightforward.
 You can following these steps to allocate your VMM resource.